j-shelfwood/n8n-nodes-outline/README.md

 #### Configuration

-1. Add the **Outline Webhook** node to your workflow
+1. Add the **Outline Webhook** node to your workflow.
-2. Select the events you want to listen for
+2. Select the events you want to listen for.
-3. Copy the webhook URL
-4. In your Outline instance, go to Settings → Webhooks and add the URL
+3. n8n will automatically create a webhook in your Outline instance when you activate the workflow, and delete it when you deactivate it.

 ## Local Development